flarfnug/chatgpt2text/README.md

 Load index.php in your browser to change the prompt and display a response.

+Now with more interactivity, newly added dearai.php and the streamer.bot action/command to set the prompt from your Youtube live chat. point the subactions in the chatgpt-prompt action to the dearai.php script on your webserver, set the location of the local text file that streamer.bot writes the message out to and you're off to the races.
+You will still be able to use the webpage to create a prompt also if you do not want to use this.

 Customize to your preferences, but please note that I am not sure how secure this script is.
 It does not expose your API key simply by viewing the source, but please use at your own risk.